MikeHewett/zoo-backend-coding-challenge/README.md

-# Backend Challenge - Inventory Management Application
+# Backend Challenge - Inventory Management System

 ## Introduction

-The "Inventory Management Application" challenge is designed to build a RESTful API that allows management of products, categories, orders, and potentially user accounts.
+The "Inventory Management System" challenge is designed to build a server-side application that allows management of products, categories, orders, and potentially user accounts.

 ### Objectives